insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Insurance companies view guns as simply property.
+Insurance companies view guns as personal property.

 Home insurance policies typically cover firearms as property in the same way they would cover any other property in your home,” says Robert Hartwig, president of the Insurance Information Institute.
 “If a firearm were damaged in a fire or stolen, the damage or loss of such property would generally be covered under a standard homeowners policy, subject to any deductible and policy sublimits.”